 When a document that is required by statute to be certified must be filed (such as a certified copy of a foreign patent application pursuant to 35 U.S.C.
 119 or a certified copy of an international application pursuant to 35 U.S.C.
 365) a copy of the certification, including a photocopy or facsimile transmission, will not be acceptable.
 The requirement for an original certification does not apply to certifications such as required under 37 CFR 1.8 since these certifications are not required by statute.

-502.03 Communications via the Internet [R-2]
+502.03 Communications via \ Internet >Electronic Mail (e-mail) < [R-8]

 The Office published a Patent Internet Usage Policy to